 - Reduces pain by causing production of natural pain killer’s endorphins.

 **If you have cancer or taking immune system suppressants, low-level laser therapy is contradicted.
 In pregnant women, the uterus should not be irradiated.**

-Our Experience with Cold Laser Therapy is UNMATCHED
+Years of Experience with Cold Laser Therapy

 - Knee Pain